This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 Most of our events are recorded for our YouTube channel.
 However, others are privately recorded for registered members only.If you are unsure where to find a recording, email firstname.lastname@example.org

 Anna Spooner is the Tastings and Events Co-Ordinator at The Wine Society.
 She joined the team in 2018 after working at The West London Wine School as a wine tutor and loves to bring her passion for wine education to our members.
-She completed her WSET Diploma in 2021.
+She completed her WSET Diploma in 2021 and is currently a Master of Wine Stage 2 student.